lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/Daytime-Checkout.rst

 ============================================

-This script will take a bias and an engineering frame with *LATISS* and ensure that they are ingested by the *OODS*.
+This script will take a bias and an engineering frame with *LATISS* and ensure that they are ingested by the *Observatory Operations Data Service (OODS)*.

 Verify that the bias appears on the `summit's RubinTV`_.
-In case the image fails to appear, promptly communicate the issue in the channel *#summit-auxtel*.
+In case the image fails to appear, verify whether they have been ingested on *Chronograph* (`LATISS OODS Ingest Status`_) and/or `CCS`_, and promptly communicate the issue in the channel *#summit-auxtel*.

 You can also check if images are arriving correctly at Rubin's SLAC facility using `USDF RubinTV`_.